mnori/emb0x/README.md

 you probably need to run dotnet migrations when it's the first time, see the bin folder for hints

-0r just give me the author (@mnori) a shout, if you have any queries
+or just give me the author (@mnori) a shout, if you have any queries

 visit http://localhost:5000/Upload when the docker containers look happy